Binary to ASCII Converter

 What is 01101111 in ASCII?

-The binary value 01101111 converts to the decimal number 111.
-The ASCII code 111 represents the lowercase letter 'o'.
+The binary 01101111 converts to decimal 111.
+In the ASCII standard, 111 represents the lowercase letter 'o'.

 How to turn binary into letters?

-- Instant binary-to-ASCII conversion
+- Instant binary-to-decimal conversion

 - Customizable output separators

-- One-click copy functionality
+- One-click result copying

 Comments